High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Technical testing shows our adhesives are compatible with aluminium, steel, and various high-performance alloys.

-We’ve limited VOC emissions to under 500 grams per litre while maintaining high tack properties for immediate assembly.
+We’ve limited VOC emissions to under 500 g/L while maintaining high tack for immediate assembly.

 These aerosols provide a uniform 200-micron coating that prevents pooling on vertical surfaces.